 Additional PhD Program Requirements: Outside of the required 12 courses, Ph.D. students are required to participate in our two graduate seminar STAT courses, STAT 600 and 601, for a total of 6 semesters.
 Each course is worth 1 credit hour and thus a total of 6 credit hours are required.
-Students should take 1 hour of STAT 600 and 5 hours of STAT 601.
+Students should take 1 hour of STAT 600 and 5 hours of STAT 600 should be taken in the first year.